^

 • Boric acid ointments are used to treat skin conditions such as fungal infections and to treat cuts or burns.

-• Although a less common form, boric acid can sometimes be found in tablet form, which is used for vaginal insertion to treat vaginal infections.
+• Although less common in form, boric acid can sometimes be found in tablet form, which is used for vaginal insertion to treat vaginal infections.

 5. Vaginal suppositories:

-• Vaginal capsules or suppositories containing boric acid are used to treat vaginal yeast infections and bacterial vaginosis.
+• Vaginal boric acid capsules or suppositories are used to treat vaginal yeast infections and bacterial vaginosis.

 Pharmacodynamics

-1. Antiseptic effect: Boric acid has the ability to inhibit the growth and reproduction of many microorganisms, including bacteria, viruses and fungi.
+1. Antiseptic action: Boric acid has the ability to suppress the growth and reproduction of many microorganisms, including bacteria, viruses and fungi.
 It is used as an antiseptic for treating wounds and burns.

-2. Anti-inflammatory effect: Boric acid helps reduce inflammation by suppressing the activity of inflammatory mediators such as cytokines and prostaglandins.
+2. Anti-inflammatory action: Boric acid helps reduce inflammation by inhibiting the activity of inflammatory mediators such as cytokines and prostaglandins.

-3. Binding and removal of exudate: Boric acid has the ability to bind exudate (secretions) and facilitate their removal from the affected area.
+3. Binding and removal of exudate: Boric acid has the ability to bind exudate (discharge) and facilitate its removal from the affected area.

-4. Drying and cooling properties: Boric acid can provide a drying and cooling effect, which may help reduce swelling and itching from burns, insect bites and other skin lesions.
+4. Drying and cooling properties: Boric acid can provide a drying and cooling effect, which can help reduce swelling and itching in burns, insect bites and other skin lesions.

-5. Antiperspirant effect: Boric acid is sometimes used in cosmetics as an antiperspirant due to its ability to tighten skin pores and reduce sweating.
+5. Antiperspirant action: Boric acid is sometimes used in cosmetics as an antiperspirant due to its ability to tighten skin pores and reduce sweating.

 Pharmacokinetics